micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 ```
 - After this step, the application on the Olimex board will be blocked waiting for a user input confirming that the Agent on the hardware bridge is ready to receive data.

-- Come back to the hardware bridge, now we're going to add a new 6lowpan device.
+- Go back to the hardware bridge, now we're going to add a new 6LoWPAN device.
 Push ``1 + enter``.
 (Note: This step is only necessary if you're attaching for the first time a new device)
   - First, introduce the IPV6 of the Olimex board (inet6_addr)
   - Introduce the hardware address of the Olimex board (Hwaddr).
   - Now the device is registered and ready to establish communication.